adrianabenicio/MontgomeryCrimes/README.md

 * **Police District Number**: Major Police Boundary
 * **Location**: Location

-For the manipulation of the data, the Python 3 language and the Pandas library were used.
+For the manipulation of the data, the Python 3 language, the NumPy and the Pandas libraries were used.
+For data visualization, we used the seaborn and matplotlib libraries.

 # Objectives